urcsc170/2019-spring-csc170/project02-formatting-and-layout/instructions.md

 ## Container

 - Project 2 must use a “container” to constrain its content in some way and keep it "floated" in the center of the web browser window.
 You don’t have to constrain *all* your content (although that’s okay if you do), but you must demonstrate good use of the trick.
-- The goal of the container is to keep any line of normal-sized text from extending any wider than say, 600px or so, which would be a readability problem.
+- The goal of a container is to keep any paragraph from extending any wider than say, 600px or so, which would be a readability problem.
-  - Note: you must *not* constrain all the content within 600px.
+  - Note: you must *not* constrain *all* the content within 600px.
 (That would be a waste of space.)
 Just make sure that no paragraph of text is allowed to get any wider than that.

 ## Layout